Thinking Ahead: Foresight Intelligence in MLLMs and World Model

-\textit{VRU-centric Risk Assessment (mid-level).} This level assesses the model’s capability to detect and interpret Vulnerable Road Users (VRUs) and identify potential risk zones.
-It consists of three core annotation tasks: \begin{itemize} \item Pedestrian Intent (Ped.
-Int.).
-Annotate the intent of the closest front-view pedestrian within the next 0–3 seconds, based on trajectory and map information. \item Ego–VRU Relative Position Change (E–V Rel.
-Pos.).
-Label the final relative position of the closest VRU with respect to the ego vehicle at the end of the 0–3 second horizon. \item Risk Area.
+\textit{VRU-centric Risk Assessment (mid-level).} This level assesses the model's capability to detect and interpret Vulnerable Road Users (VRUs) and identify potential risk zones.
+It consists of three core annotation tasks: \begin{itemize} \item Pedestrian Intent (Ped.~Int.).
+Annotate the intent of the closest front-view pedestrian within the next 0--3 seconds, based on trajectory and map information. \item Ego--VRU Relative Position Change (E--V Rel.~Pos.).
+Label the final relative position of the closest VRU with respect to the ego vehicle at the end of the 0--3 second horizon. \item Risk Area.
 Classify the environmental risk level in the upcoming 3-second interval. \end{itemize}

-\textit{High-level Causal Reasoning (high-level).} To mitigate nuScenes' inherent ``safety bias'', the limited presence of unsafe or hazardous driving cases, we introduce a Counterfactual Prediction (CFP) setting that evaluates a model’s sensitivity to unsafe behaviors and its capacity for causal understanding.
-For instance, consider the query: “If the ego vehicle were to turn left with a constant radius in the next 3 seconds, what would be the most likely outcome?”
-Such prompts allow us to directly assess the model’s causal reasoning ability, whether it can anticipate the safety implications of a prescribed action, such as predicting if a collision would occur.
+\textit{High-level Causal Reasoning (high-level).} To mitigate nuScenes' inherent ``safety bias'', the limited presence of unsafe or hazardous driving cases, we introduce a Counterfactual Prediction (CFP) setting that evaluates a model's sensitivity to unsafe behaviors and its capacity for causal understanding.
+For instance, consider the query: ``If the ego vehicle were to turn left with a constant radius in the next 3 seconds, what would be the most likely outcome?''
+Such prompts allow us to directly {assess the model's rule-grounded counterfactual outcome reasoning ability,}

+whether it can anticipate the safety implications of a prescribed action, such as predicting if a collision would occur.